 A financial or other account number, a credit card number, or a debit card number that, in combination with any required security code, access code, or password, would permit access to an individual's account.

-User: A University community member, including but not limited to, staff, faculty, students, alumni and individuals working on behalf of the University, including third party vendors, Contractors, consultants, volunteers and other individuals who may have a need to access, use or control University Data.
+User: A member of the University community, including but not limited to Staff and Faculty, and other individuals performing services on behalf of University, including Contractors, volunteers and other individuals who may have a need to access, use or control University Data.

 Security and Privacy

 As part of its regular operations, UMGC may monitor the patterns and frequency of use of UMGC's Information Systems by Users.
 This monitoring may include, for example, the length and frequency of login sessions and communications.

 Users should have no expectation of privacy when using UMGC's Information Systems.

 UMGC may monitor or inspect the content of communications containing High Risk Data (PII, FERPA, and HIPAA); it may also monitor UMGC's Information Systems under the following circumstances: